arkency/posts/posts/2013-01-09-rails-api-my-approach.md

 But this is not what we usually want to achieve when building APIs.
 In such case we want to deliver some data to the consumer of our API.
 We don't try to save the state of an object.

 Rather I would say, we present it.
-Therfore I prefer to use the name `serialization` when the object is stored and processed by the same application and its _inner state_ is stored.
-And the name `presenter` sound good to me in cases when you talk about an object with a separate application.
+Therfore I prefer to use the name **serialization** when the object is stored and processed by the same application and its _inner state_ is stored.
+And the name **presenter** sounds good to me in cases when you talk about an object with a separate application.
 When you display it to others.
 When you show its, what I would say, _external state_ (if such thing might exist).

 You might wanna ask _"well, what is the difference"?_ I shall answer you immediately.

 The _inner state_ and _external state_ might often not be the same thing.
-In our case we store `first_name` and `last_name` separately but our clients might only be interested in `long_name`.
-There is no reason to send them `{"first_name":"Robert","last_name":"Pankowecki"}` when they actually need: `{"long_name":"Robert Pankowecki"}`.
+In our case we store `first_name` and `last_name` separately but our clients might only be interested in `full_name`.
+There is no reason to send them `{"first_name":"Robert","last_name":"Pankowecki"}` when they actually need: `{"full_name":"Robert Pankowecki"}`.

 So...
 What shall we do ?
 Bring up the presenters on stage.